 What was your wedding style/vision?
 Were there any special/unique décor items, etc. that you included/HORIZONS provided?

-We wanted a classic wedding with little bits of flare.
+We wanted a classic wedding with little bits of flair.
 Being that my husband is Greek, I wanted to add a little bit of his culture into the mix.
-My mom and myself with the help of a few friends made garlic and rosemary-infused olive oil as a wedding favor and placed it at each table setting.
-It was beautiful!!
+My mom and I, with the help of a few friends, made garlic and rosemary-infused olive oil as a wedding favor and placed it at each table setting.
+It was beautiful!
 Kiron went above and beyond and added a bridal party entrance arch and chic white furniture for our guests to lounge on in the foyer.
 What a difference those details can make.

 Were there any traditions you included in your day?

 We had A LOT of Greek dances and included the traditional Jordan almonds to the table settings as an additional wedding favor for our guests.

 Any other comments, advice, stories about working with HORIZONS?